27rahulk/cloud-pet-project/README.md

    To get the dashboard (`@EanbleHystrixDashboard`) make a call to http://localhost:8087/hystrix/

    You should see the dashboard, in the stream put the value http://localhost:8087/turbine.stream and submit that, it should start monitoring and you should watch different services wuth chart and it should show the real time data when you try to make api calls of cat and dog.

+   A particular service metrics can be fetched by the call to the service for ex. - http://localhost:8080/actuator/hystrix.stream

+ ## APIs

+     GET  /app/cat/sound
+     GET  /app/cat/food
+     GET  /app/dog/sound
+     GET  /app/dog/food